Bulimia Nervosa Treatment treatment at Silver State

 How Silver State Treats Bulimia Nervosa

-Silver State's bulimia treatment focuses on interrupting the binge-purge cycle and addressing the emotional triggers behind it.
-Within our residential program, your teen receives structured meal support, individual therapy, body image work, and nutritional counseling.
-Our 4:1 staff ratio allows clinicians to provide the close support needed during and after meals, a critical time for teens with bulimia.
+Within our residential program, treatment focuses on interrupting the binge-purge cycle and addressing the emotional triggers behind it through structured meal support, individual therapy, body image work, and nutritional counseling.
+Our 4:1 staff ratio allows clinicians to provide the close support needed during and after meals, while family therapy helps parents recognize enabling patterns and create a supportive recovery environment at home.
+We address co-occurring conditions like depression and anxiety simultaneously to support whole-person healing.

 Ready to Get Help for Your Teen?